 – internet crime and fraud;

-– information risk; and
+– information security risk; and

 – model risk.

 - Strategic plans.
-Periodic strategic plans are prepared for global businesses, global functions and certain geographies within the framework of the Group’s strategy.
+Periodic strategic plans are prepared for global businesses, global functions and certain geographical regions within the framework of the Group’s strategy.
 Annual Operating Plans, informed by detailed analysis of risk appetite describing the types and quantum of risk that we are prepared to take in executing our strategy, are prepared and adopted by all major HSBC operating companies and set out the key business initiatives and the likely financial effects of those initiatives

 - IT operations.
 Centralised functional control is exercised over all IT developments and operations.
 Common systems are employed for similar business processes wherever practicable

 - CEO Attestation process.
 Global Operational Risk coordinate the annual CEO Attestation process under which the chief executive officer of each of the Group’s material subsidiaries confirms that the internal control framework applicable to that subsidiary has been assessed and any significant open issues have been identified, with action plans in place to address weaknesses.
-The remediation of these issues is monitored by the Operational Risk and Internal Control (ORIC) teams for the relevant regions/global businesses and reports on progress are presented to their ORIC committees and quarterly to Global Operational Risk.
+The remediation of these issues is monitored by the Operational Risk and Internal Control (‘ORIC’) teams for the relevant regions/global businesses and reports on progress are presented to their ORIC committees and quarterly to Global Operational Risk.
 An annual report and updates on identified issues and remediation plans are presented to the GRC and the GAC

-The Directors, through the GRC and the GAC, have conducted an annual review of the effectiveness of our system of internal control covering all material controls, including financial, operational and compliance controls, risk management systems, the adequacy of resources, qualifications and experience of staff of the accounting and financial reporting function, and their training programmes and budget.
+The Directors, through the GRC and the GAC, have conducted an annual review of the effectiveness of our system of risk management and internal control covering all material controls, including financial, operational and compliance controls, risk management systems, the adequacy of resources, qualifications and experience of staff of the accounting and financial reporting function and the risk function, and their training programmes and budget.
 The review does not extend to joint ventures or associates.